misiektoja/instagram_monitor/docs/troubleshooting.md

 instagram_monitor --doctor
 ```

 Doctor does not change files.
-It reports `PASS`, `WARN` or `FAIL` for optional packages, configuration, private values, login session, Instagram connection, target usernames and notification settings.
+It uses `[PASS]`, `[WARN]` and `[FAIL]` markers for optional packages, configuration, private values, login session, Instagram connection, target usernames and notification settings, and `[ -- ]` for informational lines.
 Login session checks apply only to Logged-In Mode.
+The report closes with a `Summary` line and a link back to this page.

 A configuration file Instagram Monitor cannot accept is reported by Doctor as a `FAIL` naming the line and the reason, instead of stopping the command before the checks run.
 This means you can point Doctor at a configuration you are still fixing.
 Settings that a later release removed are reported as a `WARN` and ignored, so an older configuration file still runs.